Subsections of

 git clone https://github.com/lunamidori5/Midori-AI-Cluster-OS.git

-2. Navigate to the aiclusteros Directory
+2. Navigate to the pixelarch_os Directory

-cd Midori-AI-Cluster-OS/aiclusteros
+cd Midori-AI-Cluster-OS/pixelarch_os

 3. Run the Image and Access the Shell